Curiosity leads to knowledge which leads to ambition which leads to discovery of new people and

-At its core, Two Worlds is divided loosely into My World and the Other World -- my personal page
+Two Worlds is divided into My World (my personal page) and the Other World (my communication

-In the end, Two Worlds is eclipsed by an ordinary insight of the human experience that each of
+Ultimately, Two Worlds is eclipsed by a simple insight into the human experience that each of us

 Visit My World